Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves

-We plot the retrieved thermal structures, calculated with the mean parameters of the posterior distributions, in Fig. \ref{fig:gcm_tp}.
+We plot the retrieved thermal structures, calculated with the median parameters of the posterior distributions, in Fig. \ref{fig:gcm_tp}.
 We compare the retrieved thermal structures to the appropriate latitudinally-averaged TP structure of the GCM, since we have shown that the appropriately averaged GCM TP structure can reproduce the synthetic phase curves generated directly from the GCM.
-As described in \ref{sec:lat_mean_tp}, the average is between 0 and 45 degree latitude and with cos(latitude) as weight.
-It is now clear that model 1 performs badly because the width of the hot region in the GCM is significantly narrower than the dayside width prescribed by the model.
+As described in \ref{sec:lat_mean_tp}, the average is between 0 and 45 degree latitude and with cos(latitude) as the weight.
+It is now clear that model 1 performs badly because the width of the hot region in the GCM is significantly narrower than the dayside width prescribed by model 1.
 Model 2 can accurately approximate the typical dayside and nightside TP profiles; however, since model 2 contains a discontinuity at the dayside/nightside boundary, there are large jumps in temperature on isobars around the day/night boundary.
-Hence, the fit at those regions deviate significantly from the GCM.
+Hence, the fits at those regions deviate significantly from the GCM.
 Model 3 and 4, by virtue of being continuous models, avoids this problem and can approximate the latitudinally averaged GCM structure to well within $\pm$ 300 K at most pressures and longitudes.
-However, both models perform relatively poorly in the deep atmosphere, which lead to lower retrieved phase curve amplitudes at the wavelengths with the deepest photospheres (1.2475 $\upmu$m, 1.2825$\upmu$m, 1.3175$\upmu$m), as seen in \ref{fig:gcm_compare_phase_curves}.
-By computing the transmission weighting function, we find these three channels are sensitive mostly to the deep atmosphere at around 10 bar, whereas most other channels are sensitive to lower pressure levels.
+However, both models perform relatively poorly in the deep atmosphere as the retrieved deep atmosphere temperatures are too low (right column, Fig. \ref{fig:gcm_tp}).
+This leads to incorrectly retrieved phase curve amplitudes at the wavelengths with the deepest photospheres.
+By computing the transmission weighting function in Fig. \ref{fig:cwf}, we find the three channels at 1.2475 $\upmu$m, 1.2825$\upmu$m, 1.3175$\upmu$m are sensitive mainly to the deep atmosphere at close to 10 bar, whereas most other channels are sensitive to lower pressure levels.